Anomaly Detection via Mean Shift Density Enhancement: Introduction

-To address these limitations, we propose \emph{Mean Shift Density Enhancement} (MSDE), a non-parametric anomaly detection framework that exploits local geometric structure through an adaptive mean-shift mechanism.
+We propose \emph{Mean Shift Density Enhancement} (MSDE), a non-parametric anomaly detection framework that exploits local geometric structure through an adaptive mean-shift mechanism.
 MSDE is motivated by two key observations: (i) anomalies tend to lie in regions of low or unstable local density, and (ii) iterative shifting toward locally estimated density modes naturally exposes such irregularities.

-Unlike classical mean-shift methods, MSDE constructs data-dependent weights using a fuzzy neighborhood graph derived from UMAP~\citep{mcinnes2018umap}, enabling adaptation to heterogeneous manifolds and arbitrary data distributions.
+Unlike classical mean-shift methods, MSDE constructs data-dependent weights using a fuzzy neighborhood graph derived from the Uniform Manifold Approximation and Projection (UMAP)~\citep{mcinnes2018umap} algorithm, enabling adaptation to heterogeneous manifolds and arbitrary data distributions.
 MSDE first builds an adaptive neighborhood graph, then estimates multi-scale, sample-specific density weights, and finally performs a weighted mean-shift procedure.
 The cumulative movement of each point across iterations serves as its anomaly score: points embedded deeply within the manifold shift minimally, whereas anomalous points undergo large, directed movement toward density modes.
 Our contributions are as follows: \begin{enumerate} \item \textbf{A displacement-based principle for anomaly detection.} We introduce cumulative geometric shift as a novel anomaly signal, moving beyond static density or distance measures.
 This criterion provides a principled and interpretable mechanism for distinguishing normal and anomalous samples based on their stability under iterative density enhancement.

 \item \textbf{A manifold-adaptive mean-shift framework.} We develop a weighted mean-shift procedure in which neighborhood influence is governed by empirical density estimates derived from a UMAP-based fuzzy neighborhood graph.
 This enables MSDE to adapt naturally to heterogeneous data manifolds without explicit parametric assumptions.